 • Stress;

 You can influence many of the causes of your pet's hair loss.
-It is easy to remove chemicals away, or give soothing drops, be with a cat, etc. it is easy to think over the consequences of the disease and add vitamins to the diet.
-And some things, like combing the cat's fur to the sound of his purr, are also pleasant.
+It’s easy to remove the chemicals, or give soothing drops, spend time with the cat, etc. It’s easy to think through the consequences of the disease and add vitamins to your diet.
+And some things, for example, brushing a cat's fur to the sound of his purring, are also pleasant.
 It is within your power to do so.

-But sometimes the problems are very serious and you can’t solve them on your own.
-Do not make an accurate diagnosis, and therefore do not save the pet from the eternal "molting".
+But sometimes the problems are very serious and cannot be solved on your own.
+Failure to make an accurate diagnosis means failure to save your pet from eternal “molting.”
 What to do?
-You should immediately contact the veterinary clinic.
+You should immediately contact a veterinary clinic.

-Unfortunately, our smaller brothers get sick too.
+Unfortunately, our younger brothers also get sick.
 They just do it, most often, quietly.
-Only a few signs are a reason to contact a veterinarian.
-One of the obvious signs is that the cat's hair climbs strongly.
+Only some signs are a reason to contact a veterinarian.
+One of the obvious signs is that the cat’s hair is growing a lot.

-It is unpleasant.
-It’s unpleasant that there is no order at home, that your things are always in the pet’s fur, it’s also unpleasant that the animal is all “moth-beaten”, with many bald patches.
+It's unpleasant.
+It’s unpleasant that the house is not in order, that your things are always covered in your pet’s fur, and it’s also unpleasant that the animal is like “moth-eaten” with many bald spots.
 Therefore, all owners want to understand the reasons for this unpleasant phenomenon.

-Only by conducting the necessary checks will the cause of your cat's disease be identified.
+Only after carrying out the necessary checks will the cause of your cat’s illness be identified.
 What is included in this check:

 • tests,

-• histological samples (taking a piece of skin for more detailed testing),
+• histological tests (taking a piece of skin for more detailed testing),

-• the cat's hair itself will pass the test,
+• The cat’s fur itself will also pass the test,

-• and, of course, the doctor will study all the materials for the care of your pet, he will talk with you and find out all the details.
+• and, of course, the doctor will study all the materials on caring for your pet, he will talk with you and find out all the details.

-Based on the survey and detailed examination, the cause of the animal's malaise and hair loss will be revealed.
-After all, treatment will be prescribed.
+Based on the survey and detailed examination, the cause of the animal’s illness and hair loss will be revealed.
+After all this, treatment will be prescribed.

 • Fungi or bacteria.